 Sometimes people in the control group take a dummy treatment, called a placebo.
 Doctors only set up trials this way if there is no standard treatment available for the control group to have.

-Researchers randomise trials because they need to be sure that the results are correct and not
+Researchers randomise trials because they need to be sure that the results are correct and there is no

 Of course, researchers are unlikely to be deliberately biased.
 But it is possible to be biased without realising it.
-For example, if a new treatment has quite bad side effects, the doctors running the trial might subconsciously avoid putting sicker patients into the group having the new treatment.
-So as the trial went on, the control group would have more and more of the sickest patients in it.
+For example, if a new treatment has quite bad side effects the doctors running the trial might subconsciously avoid putting patients who are more ill into the group having the new treatment.
+So as the trial went on, the control group would have more and more of the ill patients in it.
 The people in the new treatment group would then do better than the control group.
 So, when the trial results come out, the new treatment would look as if it works better than the standard treatment.
 But really it doesn't.

 Patients can also be biased.
 Many of us feel better if we believe we have taken something to make us feel better.
 Even if we've only taken a tablet made of chalk or sugar.
 This is called the placebo effect.

-We have more information about how trials are approved.
+We have information about how trials are approved.

-A blind trial is a trial where the people taking part do not know which treatment they are getting.
+A blind trial is a trial where the people taking part don't know which treatment they are getting.
 They could be getting the new treatment.
 Or they could be getting standard treatment or a placebo, depending on the design of the trial.
-All patients receive identical injections or tablets, so they cannot tell which treatment they are having.
+All patients receive identical injections or tablets, so they can't tell which treatment they are having.

 The list of patients and their code numbers is kept secret until the end of the trial.
-In an emergency the researchers would be able to find out which trial group a patient was in, but generally no one would know until the trial had finished.
+In an emergency the researchers could find out which trial group a patient was in, but generally no one knows until the trial had finished.